 Nandina domestica, also called heavenly bamboo, is a plant that grows in my woodland garden.
 It was already here when we came in 1985, and I have loved its lacy foliage and bright red berries.
 It is absolutely a low maintenance plant, requiring no fertilization, no extra watering, and no pruning.
 It will survive draught, floods, and fire and is deer and rabbit resistant.
 Individual plants can have a life span greater than a hundred years.

 The perfect plant?
 Unfortunately, no. In many areas of the South the species is considered an invasive plant.
 In my state, Alabama, it is listed as a plant of concern.
-Nevertheless, it is widely sold in garden centers, and I can't imagine my woodland garden without it.
-About the only way to get rid of mature plants is with chemical herbicides, and I'm not willing to do that.
-I do pull up babies that are in undesirable locations.
-In twenty five years I have not considered nandina a problem in my garden.
+Nevertheless, it is widely sold in garden centers, and about the only way to get rid of mature plants is with chemical herbicides, though smaller plants can be pulled by hand.

 Nandina is native to eastern Asia.
 Despite its common name, heavenly bamboo is not a bamboo at all.
 It is a member of the Barberry family, but its beautiful leaves do resemble bamboo leaves.
 The species grows five to eight feet tall, though there are many dwarf cultivars available.
 Nandina grows best in humous rich, well drained soil in sun to partial shade.
 It will grow in dry shade, producing fewer berries.
 It survives in hardiness zones 4-10, though the normally evergreen plant may not prosper and will be deciduous in the coldest regions.